reyandrea/DBMS2/README.md

 ## Queries
 1. List race count of all drivers in order
-2. List the circuits in the USA
+2. List the circuits in the USA (done)
 3. Which constructors have not won before?
 4. What is the fastest lap time for the Singapore Grand Prix -5.
 List all drivers under McClaren-